 What Are the Best Methods for Transferring Digital Files?

-The exchange of digital files, encompassing various types of data such as text, images, audio, and video, has become an integral part of our routine activities both at home and in professional settings.
+The exchange of digital files, encompassing various types of data such as text, images, audio, and video, has become an integral part of our routine activities at home and in professional settings.
 Although several approaches are available for transferring such files, certain methods may pose cybersecurity threats.
-In a corporate environment, the responsibility of securing file-sharing falls under the IT systems management; however, individuals must take ownership of their actions in the personal context.
-In this article, we will explore the primary techniques of file transfer, their pros and cons, and their potential security risks.
+In a corporate environment, the responsibility of securing file-sharing falls under IT systems management; however, individuals must take ownership of their actions in the personal context.
+This article will explore the primary file transfer techniques, their pros and cons, and their potential security risks.

 Although emailing files as attachments remains a common and straightforward file-sharing method, it presents significant security risks.
 All emails pass through a mail server that any unauthorized individual can access, potentially leading to data theft.
 Moreover, network sniffers can intercept data on the network between the sender and the mail server.
 Such breaches can have severe consequences, including identity theft or loss of sensitive company data.